akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

     Even if the instructions apply to Ubuntu 12.10, 13.10 and 14.04, the same process and requirements can be used for any PHP 5.4 or PHP 5.5 based Linux distribution.

 .. note::
-    The instructions below applies on all the aforementioned Ubuntu versions, except otherwise specified.
+    The instructions below apply on all the aforementioned Ubuntu versions, except if specified otherwise.

 Prerequisites
 -------------
-In order to install Akeneo, you will have to download the Akeneo PIM Standard Edition archive file from http://www.akeneo.com/download/
+In order to install Akeneo PIM, you will have to download the Akeneo PIM Standard Edition archive file from http://www.akeneo.com/download/

 System installation
 -------------------

-Before installing all the requirements, it's a good idea to update the repositories information:
+Before installing requirements, update repositories information:

 .. code-block:: bash
     :linenos: